icebarf/ranhya.github.io.old/content/posts/uncharted 1.md

 Elena is awesome and I hope to see more of her in 2 and 3, Elena in 4 was also awesome so…

 Yeah that’s all my thoughts.
 Bye!

+---
+[^1] I'd only played Uncharted 4 to completion as of writing this.